Covid-19 has given me the perfect excuse to stay home and “work” at my all-time favorite things to do: write, read, crochet, and watch old movies.

 I have no idea where my obsession with classic Hollywood movies came from.
 But I do remember on Sunday afternoons, after church, my mother, father, and I went to my grandmother’s for lunch and family time with my aunts, uncles and cousins.
 One particular Sunday, instead of the usual football game, the silent movie, Modern Times, starring Charlie Chaplin, was broadcast.
 Everyone else turned away from the TV in disappointment and boredom.
-But I sat riveted to the screen, watching the characters getting into all kinds of comedic trouble.
-It struck me that what movie patrons found funny in the 1920’s I still found funny.
+Yet I sat in my own little world, riveted to the screen and laughing as the characters got themselves into all kinds of comedic trouble.
+It struck me that what movie patrons found funny in the 1920’s I still found funny in the 1970’s.

 I spent many evenings in my childhood lying in the living room floor and watching The Big Valley and Perry Mason with my parents.
 As I grew older, I read and watched interviews with the stars of these programs.
 I learned that Barbara Stanwyck had been a determined starlet in the 1930’s who graduated from shop-worn female characters to a classic film noir character.
 Raymond Burr played some really nasty bad guys when he began his acting career.